JoelRamireddy/5fish/README.md

 Add the ability to select individual tracks from a program.

 Change the way the json file is installed to match the way the rest of the files are installed.
-The sytax and error handling look neater with the download library rather than ussing fs.
+The sytax and error handling look neater with the download library rather than using fs.

 Note that the about page was largly added as a nod to everyone who helped on the project; there is no pressure to keep the credits in a prominent location like that.